benjaminhirsch/tragwerk/README.md

-# tragwerk
+# Tragwerk

-Public repository to report issues and see the roadmap
+Issues and ideas welcome.
+Open an issue to start a discussion.